haydenhs/haydensun.github.io/index.md

-# About Me
+# About me
-Hello, I'm hayden, a graduate student major in computer science at Harbin Institue of Techonology, Harbin, China.
+Hi, I'm Hayden and I'm currently working as a GPU software engineer in Shanghai.

-Prior to that, I got a B.E. in mechatronics from Harbin Institute of Technology.
-My graduation thesis is about [tensegrity structure](https://en.wikipedia.org/wiki/Tensegrity) and its application on soft robotics.
+Prior to that, I got my M.Eng. in computer science and B.Eng. in mechatronics both from Harbin Institute of Technology.
+Please refer to the Projects for more detailed info.

-My main reseach focus are image restoration and image enhancement tasks.
-Besides, I'm interested in repetitive & fractal patterns, textures and structures.
+During previous study, my main focus are among image/video restoration, enhancement and perception and control.
+Besides, I'm also interested in repetitive & fractal patterns, textures and structures.

-# Contact Me
+# How to reach me

-Send me an email: hayden.sun@yahoo.com
+Send me an email: <mark>hayden.sun@yahoo.com</mark>

 # Projects